Jayanth4577/CryptoChuck/README.md

 This project is licensed under the MIT License - see LICENSE.md

-## 🐛 Known Issues
+## 💡 Tips for Users

-- Gas costs high for breeding (optimization needed)
+- Import Hardhat test account for local testing
-- Frontend needs loading states
+- Switch MetaMask to Hardhat Local network (Chain ID: 31337)
-- Race animation performance issues
+- Mint at least 2 hens to test breeding

-## 📞 Support
+- Check cooldown periods before breeding/battling

-- Discord: [Join our server]
+- Speed stat is most important for racing
-- Twitter: @CryptoHens
+- Set competitive prices in marketplace
-- Email: support@cryptohens.io
+- Check odds before placing bets

 ## 🙏 Acknowledgments